 An arts education helps build academic skills and increase academic performance, whilst also providing alternative opportunities to reward the skills of children who learn differently.

 Art at St. John the Baptist has risen in profile over the last few years.
-It allows a range of children to access learning in a new way and have a plenitude of opportunities to ignite their creativity.
+It allows a range of children to access learning in a new way and have a plentitude of opportunities to ignite their creativity.
 Art days are run regularly through the school year, where children are immersed in a new artist, both traditional and modern.
 They learn about their history, style and techniques, before planning and creating their own piece of art.
 To do this students use a range of materials and techniques and their diversity, ingenuity and creativity is promoted.
 Finally, children evaluate their work, with our aim being to develop self-reflective and evaluative minds.
 Art has been directly linked to gains in maths, English and other key curriculum areas and is vital for the development of the whole child.
 At St. John the Baptist, we recognise its importance and aim to ensure every child is given a well-rounded and diverse education, which promotes and nurtures their strengths.

 Design Technology is a subject that addresses problem solving.
 It invites children to consider problems and come up with solutions to fix it, in creative and interesting ways.
 Every inventor uses this method to develop new products.
 At St. John the Baptist our aim is to involve children in problem solving and make them active participants in their community.
 Throughout the year children will engage with problems and be given plentiful opportunities to solve them, with their own inventions and creations.
 Students will interact with a range of materials and tools to help them.
 Our aim is to create diverse, active citizens that challenge themselves constantly to use their initiative and creativity to improve their own lives and people around them.
+As part of our Design and Technology curriculum, the children will also apply the principles of nutrition and learn how to cook.